 Dr. Bartash’s monograph, Kultura Romaŭ Belarusi: ėtnalagichnae dasledvanne (Romani Culture in Belarus: Ethnological Study), is forthcoming.
 She has recently published several articles, including: “Von welchen Roma stammt ihr?“ Antworten auf die Frage nach der Identität belarussischer Zigeuner” for Bunte Flecken in Weißrußland.
 Erinnerungsorte zwischen polnisch-litauischer Union und russisch-sowjetischem Imperium (2013), “From which Roma you are, or where are you from?
 Gypsies´ identities in contemporary Belarus” for Romani V. Papers from the Annual Meeting of the Gypsy Lore Society, Grazer Romani Publikationen 2 (2013) and “Obschestvennye tradicii Tsygan Belarusi (Public traditions of Belarusian Roma)” for Vesnik Belaruskaga Dziarzhaŭnaga Universitėta (Journal of the Belarusian State University, 2009).
 Recent lectures from Dr. Bartash include: “Roma as a Transnational Community,” at the European Center for Minorities Issues workshop Borders and Minorities in 2012; “Ethnic Identities of Gypsies (Roma) in Belarus and Neighboring Countries,” at the University of Giessen in 2011; and “The Concepts of Honor and Profanation in Family Life and Social Structure of Roma in Belarus,” for the 2009 Forum Tsiganologischer Forschung Workshop.

-For her Jeff and Toby Herr Fellowship in the Mandel Center, Dr. Bartash will use the Museum’s extensive photo and document collections to supplement her research on the Nazi genocide of Roma.
-The questions Dr. Bartash wishes to answer during her time at the Center include: How did Roma first react to the Nazi occupation and when did they realize that they were to be exterminated?
+For her Jeff and Toby Herr Fellowship in the Mandel Center, Dr. Bartash used the Museum’s extensive photo and document collections to supplement her research on the Nazi genocide of Roma.
+The questions Dr. Bartash wished to answer during her time at the Center include: How did Roma first react to the Nazi occupation and when did they realize that they were to be exterminated?
 Who were the defenseless members of the Roma community and why?
 And what sites in the Belarusian-Lithuanian borderlands are memorable to the remaining Roma?